samiprimal/MIS-Slides-Submission/README.md

 # MIS-Slides-Submission
-Repo that contains the slide contents of the students on various slides on Management Information System
+Repository that contains the slide contents of the students on various slides on Management Information System

+To contribute to this repository, please follow instructions on [Contributing](/CONTRIBUTING.md).